anhnguyendepocen/R-Companion-Price-Analysis/manuscript/Chapter2.md

 but you will need to go through the extra step of copy and pasting the CSV file into your Chapter1 project folder.

-Now we have the data on our hard drive.
-Now we will load it into R for analysis!
+Now we have the data on our hard drive, and we will load it into R for analysis!
+The read.csv() function looks for the file "CME-CZ2015.csv" in the working directory (file on your hard drive) and loads it into the R environment as a data.frame.
+In the "Environment" tab of the upper right pane of the RStudio console you should see the variable CZ2015.
+If you hover your mouse over it, RStudio will tell you that it is a data.frame-type variable and its size.

      CZ2015 <- read.csv(file="CME-CZ2015.csv")